26. On the Education of Children

 I do not want the boy to be made a prisoner.
 I do not want him to be given up to the surly humors of a choleric schoolmaster.
 I do not want to spoil the mind by keeping him in torture and at hard labor, as others do, fourteen or fifteen hours a day, like a porter ….
 It is very wrong to portray (philosophy) as inaccessible to children, with a surly, frowning, and terrifying face.
 Who has masked her with this false face, pale and hideous?
 There is nothing more gay, more lusty, more sprightly, and I might almost say more frolicsome.
 She preaches nothing but merry-making and a good time.
 A sad and dejected look shows that she does not dwell there.

 Let the tutor make his charge pass everything through a sieve and lodge nothing in his head on mere authority and trust: let not Aristotle’s principles be principles to him any more than those of the Stoics or Epicurians.
 Let this variety of ideas be set before him; he will choose if he can; if not, he will remain in doubt.
-As Dante wrote ‘Only fools have made up their minds and are certain: For doubting pleases me as much as knowing.’
+As Dante wrote ‘Only fools have made up our minds and are certain: For doubting pleases me as much as knowing.’

 Physical education is crucial to the full mind and body approach of Montaigne, and he sees a link between philosophy and physical health as well: